rossgk/rpiggio_sim/README.md

 *_RPiggio_* is a RaspberryPi General Purpose Input/Output (GPIO) simulator for Python development

 ### Caveat
-This *_RPiggio_* project is in a very early form.
-Documentation and such is in progress.
-Watch this space
+This *_RPiggio_* is an small exploratory project.
+Documentation and such is minimal.

 ### Who Would Use This
-If you're writing some code for an RPi board, but want to draft it on your desktop/laptop machine before you test it on your hardware, *_RPiggio_* will help you out.
+If you're writing some code for an RPi board, but want to draft it on your desktop before you test it on your hardware, *_RPiggio_* will help you out.
-*RPiggio* is a simulator that behaves much as the RPi.GPIO library on the RaspberryPi Hardware.
+*RPiggio* is simulates the behavior of the RPi.GPIO library on the RaspberryPi Hardware.

     This software lets you write code for the RaspberryPi hardware, but thoroughly test and debug it before you load it onto the hardware.
-Invariably we have syntax and algorithm mistakes during development.
+Invariably one has syntax and algorithmic mistakes during development.
 This lets you fix those with your favourite editor/IDE before the more tedious copy-over to, and cumbersome debugging environment of, the target hardware.